leo3tian/portfolio/src/content/projects/graded.md

 ## Impact

 GradEd is now used by 100+ TAs, saving an estimated **$250,000+ annually** in labor by reducing grading time by ~3 hours/week per TA.
-It's been endorsed by professors and has become a staple in the school's grading process.
+It's been endorsed by professors and has become an important part in the Allen School's grading process.